Review of our fantastic three-week holiday in the Seychelles, staying on Bird Island, Denis Island and Frigate Island.

 After landing on Mahe (the main island of the Seychelles), we were transferred to the Reef Hotel near the airport for one night.
 It was ok, but we felt like we were marking time, waiting for the out-islands.

 NB: Bird Island has been renovated since we were there.
-The rooms now have hot water and air-conditioning and such-like modern conveniences, and the old Lodge buildings have been replaced by new ones.
+The rooms now have hot water and locks on the room doors and such-like modern conveniences, and the old Lodge buildings have been replaced by new ones.
 Please bear this in mind when reading our account.
 But the island, and the wildlife, seem to be just as beautiful as they were.

 The following day, we went back to the domestic departure lounge to get our flight out to Bird Island.
 The small aircraft only contained eight or ten passengers, with the remainder of the load space being taken up by sacks of potatoes and onions.
 The airstrip on Bird Island was just a grass strip cut through the trees from one side of the tiny island to the other.
 The "Arrivals Lounge" was a small A-frame thatched hut, with a White-tailed Tropic Bird nesting underneath the arrivals desk.
 These birds are so fiercely protective of their eggs, that it didn't move even when the island's owner sat at the desk above it, giving a welcome speech to us new arrivals (see photos).
 The island was owned by a French couple who bought it for a song in the mid-1960's - their personality is stamped on the island.
 They kept telling us that we were their guests, we should treat their island as our own.
 The luggage transfer equipment was a tractor and trailer, and we followed it across the grass to our cottage.